 Cassie Stevenson here!
-In late June, I joined Dr. Erin Bayne’s lab (U of A) and the ABMI as the Wildlife Camera Coordinator.
+In late June, I joined Dr. Erin Bayne’s lab (University of Alberta) and the ABMI as the Wildlife Camera Coordinator.
 Over the next year or more, I’ll work with the Bayne lab, the ABMI, and the Alberta Remote Camera Steering Committee (RCSC) to improve coordination among remote camera users in Alberta and BC.
 How are we doing this, you ask?
 Well, there are a lot of really great things in the works, and I am excited to tell you all about them!
 But before I do, I’d like to tell you how I got here.

 About 10 years ago, I resigned from Emergency Medical Services (EMS) to study Environmental and Conservation Science.
-When my BSc was nearly complete, I was offered the opportunity to complete a master’s with Dr. Colleen St. Clair (Professor of Biological Sciences, U of A).
+When my BSc was nearly complete, I was offered the opportunity to complete a master’s with Dr. Colleen St. Clair (Professor of Biological Sciences, University of Alberta).
 The project was a collaborative urban wildlife monitoring program with the City of Edmonton (Catherine Shier, Principle Ecological Planner) focused on surveying urban mammals throughout Edmonton and the city periphery via remote cameras; this became WildEdmonton.

 I was told we would additionally collaborate with the Urban Wildlife Information Network (UWIN).
 UWIN uses a standardized study design to support multi-city analyses.
 Over the next three years (May 2018 - Sep.
 2021), we deployed 112 remote cameras that collected a whopping 1.6 million images.
 Since the study design was standardized, we were also able to contribute data to 11 multi-city urban wildlife studies (and counting).
 How amazing is that!
 I defended my thesis in June (titled: “Using wildlife occurrence data to test permeability estimates and ecological indices used in urban planning”) and am preparing two manuscripts for submission to peer-reviewed journals.